turingschool/front-end-curriculum/lessons/module-2/binary-search-tree.md

 * Understand the general concept of a binary search tree
 * Be familiar with why binary search trees are used and what purpose they serve
-* Know how to traverse a search tree in two ways:
+* Know how to interact with a tree the following ways:
+  * Inserting Values
+  * Findind A Value
-  * Search
+  * Depth First vs Breadth First Search
-  * Find

 ## Data Structures